Approximately 4 minutes to read

 This was so creepy to read that I still have chills!
 This to me reflects some of the horror I read from Stephen King (mostly his short stories anyway).
 I keep bending my fingers lol omg. this story deserves more then just figment propss!!

-over 1 year ago Jorel Newsome said:
+almost 2 years ago Jorel Newsome said:

 Another story about a video that elicits the creepiest,strangest and horrifying responses from the characters involved and culminates into a nicely crafted creepy tale.
 Well done! your writing style lends itself to accurately portraying the tension and grotesque occurrences in such a vivid yet not so embellished way...in the sense that less is more...Again well done!

-over 1 year ago Clare Jane said:
+almost 2 years ago Clare Jane said: